Your Gift to the World

 Faith is weakened when concerned with how impossible the dream may seem.
 There is no impossible dream.
 God did not create a dream or idea He cannot fulfill.
 God has no need to fantasize.
 We are perfect for our role.
 This dream was deliberately given through us knowing it can be expressed and manifested best with our particular skill.

 Steps toward perfecting this skill progress easily.
 This skill unfolds happily in the form of a natural gift.
 However, a natural gift is merely a complete inner instruction manual on how to live this dream to its fullest.
-We have ready access to this inner manual at any instant because it is as much a part of us as the flesh on our body.
+We have ready access to this inner manual at any instant because it is as much a part of us as the flesh on our bodies.
 Inquiries of this inner manual can be made at will.
 It is always present to support us in every way.
 This is Its purpose.

 But this is too much fun?
 Desires are meant to be enjoyed; otherwise, they are a chore!
 Chores are far more difficult to start.
 God knows that making the dream desirable is an advantage for all.